 4. Most Features Hidden Behind Premier Service

 So for an incredibly basic service, Ooma phones start with basic plan at zero monthly fee which comes with a bit more than you would expect.
-However, many of the features are left out and locked away behind the Premier service with its $9.99 monthly fee.
-While basic does receive caller ID and call-waiting, online voicemail, number porting, an answering machine, online call log, and 911 – it ends there.
+However, many of the features are left out and locked away behind Ooma Premier service with its $9.99 monthly fee.
+While basic does receive caller ID and call-waiting, nationwide calling, online voicemail, phone number porting, an answering machine, online call log, and 911 – it ends there.

-Pretty much all other, well basic, call functions and features are limited to Premier subscribers, such as a second line, Canada and Mexico calling, three-way conferencing, voicemail monitoring, do not disturb, call forwarding, and multi-ring capabilities.
-While the basic plan works for, well a basic phone line, those looking for a landline replacement might end up finding themselves without the features they were used to.
+Pretty much all other, well basic, call functions and features are limited to Premier subscribers, such as a second line, Canada and Mexico international calling, three-way conferencing, voicemail monitoring, do not disturb, call forwarding, and multi-ring capabilities.
+While the basic plan works for, well a basic phone line, those looking for a landline replacement need the premium service for the features they were used to.

 5. Wireless Requires a Separate Adapter

-Users will have to purchase a separate Wireless Adapter for their Ooma Telo if they truly want to keep their setup wireless.
+Users will have to purchase a separate Wireless Adapter for their Ooma Telo if they truly want to keep their setup connected to high-speed internet wirelessly.
 The need for an extra dongle or adapter will simply increase the initial cost of hardware when adopting a Telo and might make setup a bit trickier for those that do not have access to a wired connection.

 Ooma Telo is an Office VoIP Solution to Consider